DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Experiments

-\paragraph{Experiment setup and Results:} We compare our OPSRL algorithm with two other approaches, namely (i) OptCMDP Algorithm~\citep{efroni2020exploration}, which solves the CMDP optimally but will violate constraints during learning, and (ii) UCRL2~\citep{jaksch2010near}, which ignores constraints, but provides a baseline on the $\tilde{\mathcal{O}}(\sqrt{K})$ scaling in the unconstrained case.
-The baseline policies for OPSRL are selected as the optimal solutions of problems with stricter constraints (i.e., they will be quite conservative).
-We use $\bar{C}_b = 0.2 \bar{C}$.
-We run each experiment $5$ times.
+\textbf{Experiment Setup:} OptCMDP and OptPessLP algorithms have not been implemented earlier.
+For accurate comparison, we simulate all the algorithms true to their original formulations of cost functions and confidence intervals.
+Our experiments are carried out for $20$ random runs, and averaged to obtain the regret plots.
+For DOPE, we choose $K_0$ to be as specified in Proposition~\ref{prop:Feasibility}.
+Full details on the algorithm parameters and experiment settings are provided in Appendix~\ref{sec:experiments}.

+\textbf{Baseline Policies:} Both OptPessLP and DOPE require baseline policies.
+We select the baseline policies as the optimal solutions of the given CMDP with a constraint $\bar{C}_b = 0.2 \bar{C}$.
+We choose the same baseline policies for both the algorithms.
+This choice is to showcase the efficacy of DOPE, despite starting with a conservative baseline policy.

+\textbf{Results for Factored CMDP:} Fig.~\ref{fig:objective-regretsimple} shows the objective regret of the algorithms in this environment.
+OptCMDP has a good objective regret performance as expected, but shows constraint violations.
+AlwasySafe fails to achieve $\tilde{O}(\sqrt{K})$ regret in the episodes shown for both variants, although the $\pi_\alpha$ variant has smaller regret as compared to the $\pi_T$ variant.
+OptPessLP takes a long time to attain $\sqrt{K}$ behavior, which means that is chooses the baseline policy for an extended period, and shows high empirical regret.
+This suggests that reward optimism of OptPessLP is insufficient to balance the pessimism in the constraint.
+DOPE not only achieves the desired $\tilde{O}(\sqrt{K})$ regret, but also does so in fewer episodes compared to the other two algorithms.
+Furthermore, it has low empirical regret.
+Fig.~\ref{fig:constraint-regretsimple} shows that the constraint violation regret is zero for all the episodes of learning for all the safe algorithms, while OptCMDP shows a large constraint violation regret.

-Fig.\ref{fig:objective-regretmedia} compares the optimality regret for different algorithms.
-The optimality regret of OPSRL grows linearly for the initial $K_0$ episodes, and then changes to a square-root scaling with the number of episodes.
-Both UCRL2 and OptCMDP have the same square-root regret scaling, but the constant is lower than OPSRL due to the initial safe learning phase of OPSRL.
-Fig.\ref{fig:constraint-regretMedia} compares the regret in constraint violation for OPSRL and OptCMDP algorithms for the Media control environment.
-We see that OPSRL does not violate the constraint, while the OptCMDP algorithm violates the constraints during learning.
-UCRL2 does not account for constraints, and has a linear regret scaling that we do not illustrate.
+\textbf{Results for Media Streaming CMDP:} Fig.\ref{fig:objective-regretmedia} compares the objective regret across algorithms.
+The value of DOPE over OptPessLP is more apparent here.
+After a linear growth phase, the objective regret of DOPE changes to a square-root scaling.
+OptPessLP has not explored sufficiently at this point, and hence suffers high linear regret.
+Finally, OptCMDP also has square-root regret scaling, but is fastest, since it is not constrained by safe exploration.
+Fig.\ref{fig:constraint-regretMedia} compares the regret in constraint violation for these algorithms.
+As expected, DOPE and OptPessLP do not violate the constraint, while the OptCMDP algorithm significantly violates the constraints during learning.